anqadsystems/sosianenergy/README.md

 # sosianenergy
-A New  Model for the sosian energy site a
+A New  Model for the sosian energy site